-- Enter stock options using the $STOCK format to check its price via Bing.
+- Enter stock symbols using the $STOCK format to check prices.

-To view the available options Insights provides, click on the link created and then click the following Insights prompt at the bottom of the note.
+To view the available options for each of these, click the link text and then follow the prompt at the bottom of the note.

 If you want to create a duplicate copy of your sticky notes, simply duplicate the file and change its name.
 For example, you can copy and paste the plum.sqlite file and name it plum1.sqlite.
 Then if your notes disappear or become corrupted, just rename the backup file to plum.sqlite again to restore it.

 Need Something More Advanced?
 Try OneNote!